 The value of "something" is not an issue to take lightly.
+Value is not a constant and can be derived from several factors such as supply and demand or utility value, things can spoil or become obsolete making where you invest very important.
 Value is not as constant as many people think or always destined to rise.
 I have discovered that when you start buying things at ten cents on the dollar your money begins to go a long way.
 This is a lesson many people may soon learn, or maybe not.

 Footnote; Your comments are welcome and encouraged.
 If you have time

 check out the archives for other post that may be of interest to you.
 The post below in related to how the value of money can quickly change,